Mark-MDO47/RubberBandGun/KiCad/README.md

 # KiCad files
-The file to open is RubberBandGun.pro
+The file to open in KiCad is RubberBandGun.pro